On-Tap Cataloging of Fine Art Collections: Blockchain and NFC Making it Easy for Art Collectors

 And that's if you have the paperwork.

-We happened on a gallery not too long ago who told us that for fine art multiples it does not issue certificates of authenticity.
+We happened on a gallery not too long ago that told us that for fine art multiple,s it does not issue certificates of authenticity.
 The gallery’s ‘reputation‘ suffices.

 Ok.